 Built in the 18th century this building was never a priory and a great account of the history of this building, together with historical pictures can be viewed at the blog of Alex Cochrane.

 I first shared pictures of this place when I was a member of Flickr.
-One photographer had commented on my photo as to how he remembered visiting this building as a child in the 1970's with this grandmother.
-He described that the building was being closed and the furniture was being sold.
-He remembered visiting the top floor and he described how the ceiling was painted navy blue with gold leaf stars to resemble a night sky...
+One photographer had commented on my photo as to how he remembered visiting this building as a child in the 1970's with his grandmother.
+He described that the building was being closed at the time of his visit and that the furniture was being sold.
+He remembered visiting the top floor and he described how the ceiling was painted navy blue with gold leaf stars to resemble a night sky.

-Now, 40 years later all that remains of the interior is and ceiling lies as rotting wooden rubble on the ground, with only the walls remaining.
+Now, 40 years later, all that remains of the interior rotting wooden rubble on the ground, with only the walls remaining.
 It is amazing as to how quickly a beautiful building like this can disintegrate.
-I have visited on several occasions and I share my pictures of it below.
+I have visited Crawford Priory on several occasions and I share my pictures below.

 Using a couple of open source images and the day to night technique, I was able to have some fun with the images I have captured of this spooky image.
 The picture below is called "The Witches Mischief".